About Me

 UniReps 2025 Reviewer

-I will be serving as reviewer for UniReps 2025 conference.
+I served as a reviewer for the UniReps 2025 conference.

 M2L Summer School, Croatia